An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries.

 🛒 Ingredients

-- Blueberries - fresh or frozen can be used for the compote.
+Blueberries - fresh or frozen can be used for the compote.

-- Sugar - blueberries are naturally quite sweet, so you only need a small amount of granulated sugar.
+Sugar - blueberries are naturally quite sweet, so you only need a small amount of granulated sugar.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-- Place the blueberries, lemon juice, sugar, and water in a pan and bring to a boil (stirring frequently).
+One: Place the blueberries, lemon juice, sugar, and water in a pan and bring to a boil (stirring frequently).

-- Allow to cool before refrigerating.
+Three: Allow it to cool before refrigerating.

 - For a chunkier compote, remove the blueberries with a slotted spoon halfway through cooking and allow the liquid to reduce by half.
 Take off the heat, add the blueberries back in and allow to cool.